TBaltmuguris/Monetization_analysis/README.md

 ## Monetization_analysis

-Part of the work that has been done as a part of analyzing monetization values for a course in Turing college.
+Part of the work that has been done as a part of analyzing monetization values for company Olist.
+This was done as a part of a course in Turing college.